-We are honored to learn from seasoned professionals selected from among practitioners and thought leaders in the discipline of sustainable development.
+Students at Presidio Graduate School have the privilege to learn from forward-thinking professionals selected from among practitioners and thought leaders in the discipline of sustainable development.

 By immersing in the school’s regular teaching and learning activities, participating in conferences and programs, and working closely with our students they contribute to the vibrancy of our culture and our learning.

-Students on the Seattle campuses of PGS select and invite national and international Change Agents Residence (CAIRs) into the classrooms and Intensives.
+Students on the Seattle campuses of PGS select and invite national and international Change Agents in Residence (CAIRs) into the classrooms during residency each month.
 These industry pioneers are advancing sustainable business practices, researching social and ecological sustainability, and leading organizations—and our world—to a more sustainable future.
 From artists and activists to executives at Fortune 100 companies, students have the opportunity to engage with some of today’s most amazing change makers.